 The location for temporary directories defaults to

-TMPDIR, and both of these locations can be overridden by setting
+both of these locations can be overridden by setting the environment

-that has enough space to hold the entire container image,
+has enough space to hold the entire container image, uncompressed,

-uncompressed, including any temporary files that are created and later
+including any temporary files that are created and later removed during

 Remember to use